 Vehumet likes it when you kill living beings, you kill the undead, you kill demons and you kill holy beings and you destroy nonliving beings.

-- Forgetting him.
+- Forgetting them.
 Piety slowly falls over time (about 1 every 340 turns), and you are excommunicated if it falls to 0.

 Piety level -: "Sorcerer's Apprentice"